bassdman/modulerizr/README.md

 ##### maxRecursionLevel
-What happens if you add component A in component A and the content does not change?
+What happens if you add component X in component X and the content does not change?
 We have an infinte-loop.

 ```html
 <component-a>